esp/esp.github.io/index.md

 *	It can be used to model things to that don't have a screen - log in flows, app bootstraping, notifications.
 *	On the server you might use it to model push-based user state and general internal server state.
     It provides a deterministic method to modify and observe such state.

-## Talks

-While a bit dated, the below 25min talk on ESP at the [React London Meetup](https://meetup.react.london/) covers core concepts which are still valid today.

-{% include video id="Pj-RakjfHDI?start=333" provider="youtube" %}

-Slides for the talk are available [here](http://goo.gl/40jie4).